Server data from the Official MCP Registry

 sauce-api-mcp (Core Server) — Full Sauce Labs API integration for account management, device discovery, job analysis, builds, storage, and tunnels.

-Both servers can be configured simultaneously in your LLM client for comprehensive Sauce Labs integration.
+Both servers can be configured simultaneously in your LLM client for full Sauce Labs coverage.

 pip install sauce-api-mcp

-This will install both servers and make their command-line entry points available:
+This installs both servers and registers their command-line entry points:

 which sauce-api-mcp